Hyperobjekt/covid-19-prisons/README.md

-# COVID-19 Behind Bars
+# COVID Behind Bars

-This is a monorepo containing all code for the COVID-19 Behind Bars project.
+This is a monorepo containing all code for the COVID Behind Bars project.

 ## Getting Started